fieldtrip/website/workshop/natmeg/dipolefitting.md

     close all

-    % using ft_sourceplot I identified the crossection with voxel
+    % using ft_sourceplot I identified the cross-section with voxel
     % indices [107 100 100] where the problem is visible and I will
     % plot that intersection multiple times